aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/importtableoptions/_index.md

 ### getTotalColumns() {#getTotalColumns--}

+<b>@deprecated.</b> Please use the 'totalColumns' property instead.
 Gets or sets total column count to import from data source. -1 means all rows of given data source.

 ```javascript
 getTotalColumns() : number;